fjvallarino/monomer/tasks.md

 Maybe postponed after release?
   - Do something about TextDropdown
-  - Should Render operations use WidgetId?
-Review other WidgetRequests
   - Check text baseline
   - Prettier mark for checkbox
   - Add onResize, onDispose to composite